It’s popular. It circles the drain of overdone.

 Bruce Banner gets angry, becomes Hulk, smashes things, reverts.
 The werewolf transforms at the full moon, loses control, wakes up confused.
 The berserker enters rage, blacks out, surveys the carnage afterward.

-It’s circumstantial, not definitional.
+It’s circumstantial.
 The character “becomes” a beast when angry, scared, or lunar-aligned.
 The duality is something that happens to them, not something they are.

 It removes agency.
 The beast “takes over.”
-The civilized self is a passenger, not a pilot.
-This is less interesting because the character isn’t choosing anything—they’re being hijacked by their own psychology.
+The civilised self is a passenger, not pilot.
+This is less interesting because the character isn’t choosing anything—they’re being hijacked, in a way..

 It’s predictable.
 Readers know the trigger.
 They know the result.
 The tension becomes mechanical: will he get angry?
 Yes.
 Will he transform?
-Yes.
+Oh, yeah.
 Will he feel bad afterward?
-Yes.
+Of course.

-The best versions of these characters—like Hulk in recent portrayals where Banner and Hulk negotiate, integrate, coexist—have moved toward what actually works: simultaneous containment rather than sequential transformation.
+The best versions of these characters, such as Hulk in recent portrayals where Banner and Hulk negotiate, integrate, coexist, have moved toward what actually works: simultaneous containment rather than sequential transformation.

 The switch isn’t the story.
 The cage is.